 Adding color increases document value by increasing customer engagement, and thus opportunities for deeper, longer-lasting connections.
 Xerox Corporation says that colorized documents are up to 80 percent more likely to be read, adding that color increases comprehension by as much as 73 percent.

-#5: Outsourcing is a popular, cost-effective digital printing solution
+#5: Outsourcing is a popular, beneficial and cost-effective digital printing solution

 Companies today view color document production as a viable choice for improving their customer communications.
 As a result, we’ve seen continuous growth and client color conversions at FSSI.